mindaffect/MindAffectSDKiOS/Main Programming Guide.md

 The `noiseTaggingView` argument makes it possible to use one delegate for multiple units.

-`NoiseTagDelegate` has a number of optional functions as well, e.g. to use an alternative background color (`customBackgroundColorFor(view:)`), or to respond to a trial ending without any of the buttons being pressed (`respondToNoClick()`).
+`NoiseTagDelegate` has a number of optional functions as well, e.g. to use an alternative background color (`customBackgroundColorFor(noiseTaggingView:)`), or to respond to a trial ending without any of the buttons being pressed (`respondToNoClick()`).

 ## Blocking